qapital/ios-test-task/README.md

 | displayName    | String | Display name of user |
 | avatarUrl      | String | URL where the users avatar can be downloaded from |

+##Testing
+You should add at least some simple tests.
+At what level and how much of the app you test is up to you but please reason around the decisions you made.

 ##Design
 There is a psd available in the repo with how we would like you to display this list.
 The needed fonts are available as well.

+##Submiting
+Just send us your code along with a description on how to run the app and the tests.
+If there is anything that you have not had time to complete or intentionally left out please reason on how you would implement it or why it was left out.